 Rouleau’s rule: Three strikes and you’re out.
 If the blackhead is especially stubborn and still won’t come out after three tries, don’t continue with your attempted extraction.
 At this point, you can do more harm than good. (i.e., damage the skin or break a capillary).

 4. When finished, clean off the skin with an alcohol-free toner and then apply a cooling gel mask like Peter Thomas Roth's Rose Stem Cell Bio-Repair Gel Mask (£50) to reduce any redness.

 Rouleau explains that though this at-home method is a safe and effective DIY way to remove clogged pores, blackheads will slowly re-appear over time.
-Thus, it’s a good idea to incorporate regular facials into your skincare routine so an esthetician can manually clean out your pores.
-But when you're in a pinch, this is the best at-home method for speedy blackhead removal.
+Thus, it’s a good idea to incorporate regular facials into your skincare routine so an aesthetician can manually clean out your pores.
+But when you’re in a pinch, this is the best at-home method for speedy blackhead removal.

 Pro-tip: Do not use any acid-based products for at least 24 hours after manual extractions.

-2. Prevent the oil from oxidising."Antioxidants used in skin care products have many benefits such as encouraging collagen production, lightening discoloration, and slowing down the production of skin-damaging free radicals, but one surprising benefit is their ability to prevent oil from oxidizing, hence the name 'antioxidants."'
-A vitamin C and E treatment like will help prevent the formation of blackheads while still being gentle on skin.
+2. Prevent the oil from oxidising.
+“Antioxidants used in skin care products have many benefits such as encouraging collagen production, lightening discoloration, and slowing down the production of skin-damaging free radicals, but one surprising benefit is their ability to prevent oil from oxidising, hence the name ‘antioxidants.’”
+A vitamin C and E treatment like this one will help prevent the formation of blackheads while still being gentle on skin.

 3. Unfortunately, there’s no magical cure to get rid of blackheads completely.
 However, Rouleau says the use of retinol or prescription retinoids can tighten the pores so they appear smaller, which in turn, keeps blackheads virtually invisible.